Wide establishing shot… Medium two-shot… OTS single… Reverse… Reverse… Reverse… Punch in for a dramatic close-up…

 One of the most famous oners ever, the tracking shot into the Copacabana from Martin Scorsese’s Goodfellas.
 Incredibly, the shot was blocked, rehearsed, and in the can by lunch!

 The moving master combines the best aspects of the oner into a conventional master shot.
-Much like a oner, a moving master is meticulously planned around the beats of the scene, using blocking to manipulate the camera and actors into specific shots.
+Much like a oner, a moving master is meticulously planned around the beats of the scene, using blocking to manipulate the camera and actors into specific compositions.
 But unlike the oner, you don’t need to nail your moving master in one take.
 The idea is to capture as much coverage as possible in a single set-up, then film reverse angles and inserts, and combine all these elements in the editing room.

 In this scene from Skyfall, the master is a tracking shot preceding James Bond as he pursues Silva through the crowd, intercut with shots of Q and reverses from behind Bond.
 Once on the train, the bulk of the footage comes from two tracking shots following Bond and Silva through the crowd.